ybly/blog/README.md

 # [gatsby-blog](https://ybly.github.io/gatsby-blog)

-My personal blog and project portfolio!
-This site uses Gatsby and React to ensure a lightning-fast, seamless user experience.
-By leveraging Gatsby’s static site generation and React’s component-based architecture.
+Personal blog and project portfolio!
+This site uses Gatsby and React to ensure a lightning-fast, seamless user experience by leveraging Gatsby’s static site generation to create pages from markdown files based on React component templates.

 ## ⚙️ What's inside?